 Kitchen Sink Series, Part 2: Single Basin vs. Double Basin Sinks

 Single Basin or Double Basin sink?
+That is the question we are tackling today.

 Affiliate Disclosure: You should assume the owner of this website has an affiliate relationship and/or another material connection, to any suppliers of goods and services that may be discussed here and may be compensated for showing advertisements or recommending products or services, or linking to the supplier's website.